-The reporting range of differential PRS-RSRPP is defined from -30 dB to 0 dB with 1 dB resolution when nr-DL-AoD-RequestLocationInformation message is received.
+The reporting range of differential PRS-RSRPP is defined from -30 dB to 30 dB with 1 dB resolution.

 The mapping of measured quantity is defined in Table 10.1.38.3.2-1.
 The range in the signalling may be larger than the guaranteed accuracy range.